- Apz Tattoo

 Repeat this routine after waking up and again before your session: clean, apply (as instructed), and wrap.

-Keep your tattoo covered and out of direct sunlight for at least one month to prevent fading.
+Keep the tattoo out of direct sunlight for at least one month.

-Avoid pools, lakes, oceans, saunas, and jacuzzis to reduce the risk of irritation and infection.
+Avoid pools, oceans, lakes, saunas, and jacuzzis during healing.
+These environments increase the risk of irritation and infection.